D1ang/DIGIdesigner/README.md

 3. Bootstrap - *To make the iput fields and buttons responsive*
 4. Figma - *To create a wireframe*
 5. JavaScript - *The engine of the tool to create the user interaction*
-6. Fabric.js - *A JavaScript Canvas Library that provides an interactive object model on top of canvas elements*
-7. jquery - *To improve inputfield feedback*
 8. FontAwesome - *Easy icon acces for the gender icons*

+### JavaScript Libraries
+1. jquery - *To improve inputfield feedback*
+2. Fabric.js - *A Canvas Library that provides an interactive object model on top of canvas elements*
+3. dom-to-image.js *Generates an image from a DOM node using HTML5 canvas*
+4. FileSaver.js *An HTML5 FileSaver implementation for saving files on the client-side*

 ## Features